-Hardware requirements vary during a zap Audit project.
+Hardware requirements vary during a zap Audit or zap Cash projects.
 Here you will find all the necessary information about the correct set-up.

-The hardware requirements during a zap Audit project by phase:
+The hardware requirements during the project by phase:

-Since the hardware requirements differ during a zap Audit project, you can use different hardware to cut costs.
+Since the hardware requirements differ during a project, you can use different hardware to cut costs.
 See below our recommendations for difference scenarios:

 1. Notebook scenario: zapliance on a notebook or desktop PC